 As an example, we'll walk through upgrading a PingFederate deployment from 9.3.3 to 10.0.0 in a Kubernetes environment.
 However, the concepts should work with any container orchestrator.

-- You've already been through Get started to set up your DevOps environment and run a test deployment of the products.
+- Complete Get started to set up your DevOps environment and run a test deployment of the products.

-- A good understanding of how to use our DevOps server profiles.
+- Understand how to use our DevOps server profiles.

-- An understanding of blue-green deployments in Kubernetes is helpful.
+- Understand blue-green deployments in Kubernetes is helpful.